dinesho/interview-react2/README.md

 Demonstrate design and implementation aspects you feel are important in a software project.

 # Publish
-Publish your implementation under your own github account.
+Publish your implementation under your own github account .